thillison/Classified/README.md

 ---

 ## Usage

+Visit AppToAnalysisUpdate Branch for the Latest and Greatest Code

 Configure your personal .env file as below (This file will be hidden so you may have to enable "show hidden files" on your machine to view it).
 ```